axnsan12/drf-yasg/docs/custom_ui.rst

 The ``swagger-ui`` view has some quite involed JavaScript hooks used for some functionality, which you might also want to review at `drf-yasg/swagger-ui-init.js`_.

+Button `GENERATE PDF` at the bottom of your Swagger page generates PDF document with your OpenAPI description by `spec-url`.
+Details can be found at https://mrin9.github.io/RapiPdf/

 .. _drf-yasg/swagger-ui.html: https://github.com/axnsan12/drf-yasg/blob/master/src/drf_yasg/templates/drf-yasg/swagger-ui.html
 .. _drf-yasg/swagger-ui-init.js: https://github.com/axnsan12/drf-yasg/blob/master/src/drf_yasg/static/drf-yasg/swagger-ui-init.js
 .. _drf-yasg/redoc.html: https://github.com/axnsan12/drf-yasg/blob/master/src/drf_yasg/templates/drf-yasg/redoc.html